 Signs of financial abuse include:

 If you suspect that an elderly person has been abused or neglected by their nursing home, you should take action.
-Here's what to do:
+Here's what to do if you suspect elder abuse in nursing homes:

 1. Verify the elderly person's story.
 Your first step should be to see if the elderly person is telling the truth.
 Get clear about what your relative or friend is saying by going over the problem with them.
 If you can, check with other residents of the nursing home who seem to be coherent.
 Also gather medical records, or take photos, of recent injuries or prescriptions.